djeada/Vtk-Examples/notes/03_input_and_output.md

 Before diving into formats, here’s the big “why”: the *best* format depends on what you care about most, human readability, storage size, speed, compatibility, or rich metadata.
 That’s why VTK still supports both the old legacy format and the newer XML formats, plus popular third-party mesh standards.

-**Do:** pick the format that matches your goal (debugging vs production vs interoperability).
+**Do** pick the format that matches your goal (debugging vs production vs interoperability).
-**Don’t:** default to the first one that loads, your future self will thank you for choosing intentionally.
+**Don’t** default to the first one that loads, your future self will thank you for choosing intentionally.

 #### I. Legacy VTK File Format